AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

   ]);
 ```

 As you can see we've created to series one of "Line" type, the second of "Spline" type.
-Now, we just set <chart plot_type="Scatter">, as mentioned above and scatter chart are ready to be displayed:
+Now, we just set **anychart.scatterChart()**, as mentioned above and scatter chart are ready to be displayed:

 {sample}BCT\_ScatterChart\_01{sample}